v1.1 Released Latest version with improved stability. Repository restored after FiaOS core clearance. Download

 Yes.
 FiaPhy works across all major operating systems (Windows, macOS, Linux) and on embedded platforms (ESP32, Arduino, Raspberry Pi, etc.).
 The library integrates with your development environment (Arduino IDE, PlatformIO, VS Code) rather than directly with the operating system.

-Look for the verified checkmark next to the publisher name on the VS Code Marketplace.
+Use official links only.
 For GitHub releases, verify the repository URL is github.com/fiaos-org/fiaphy.
 Official releases are signed by the FiaOS organization.

 FiaPhy supports Arduino (AVR, ARM Cortex-M0/M3/M4), ESP32/ESP8266, Raspberry Pi (Linux ARM), STM32, and other embedded platforms.
 You can use Arduino IDE, PlatformIO, or compile directly with GCC on Linux systems.